garymichaelbass/azure-iot-location-pipeline/README.md

     - **Important for Databricks:** If this is the *very first* time deploying, the `terraform apply` might fail when it tries to create Databricks cluster/notebook/job resources.
 This is because the Databricks provider needs the Databricks Workspace URL (which isn't known until the `azurerm_databricks_workspace` is fully deployed).
 If it fails, simply run `terraform apply -auto-approve`.
 This run should succeed.

-    - **For AKS Extensions/Resource Providers:** Ensure you have registered the necessary resource providers if prompted (e.g., `az provider register --namespace Microsoft.ContainerService`, `az provider register --namespace Microsoft.Dashboard`).
+    - **For AKS Extensions/Resource Providers:** Ensure you have registered the necessary resource providers if prompted (i.e., `az provider register --namespace Microsoft.ContainerService`, `az provider register --namespace Microsoft.Dashboard`).

     - **Command line initial deploment**:

       1. **Initial Infrastructure Provision**:
         - Navigate to the `terraform/` directory.
-        - Initialize Terraform:
+        - Execute the following to initialize Terraform:

           ```bash
           cd terraform
           terraform init
           ```

-        - Apply the Terraform configuration:
+        - Execute the following to apply the Terraform configuration:

           ```bash
           terraform apply